 T IS with ever increasing enthusiasm that designers are yielding to the urge of catering to the needs and fancies of style-conscious little

 The story of the modern child's wardrobe resolves itself into many chapters dealing with all phases of fashion.
 Beginning with simple, novel and amusing beach, swim and playtime togs and cunning sun suits, the plot carries on through thrilling adventures in the realm of smart school and dressy daytime clothes reaching a grand and glorious climax in a way of entrancing prettypretty party frocks that make every little girl look like a fairy princess of story book lore.

-For practical daytime and playfor cotton reps, gabardines, chambrays, crinkled seersuckers (no ironing required is their big appeal), ginghams, novelty cottons soft and spongy, piques and most important, new lines both plain and printed.
-Now that a sturdy noncrush type of linen is obtainable Science proudly demonstrates for mothers are jubilant, for in it they wear and tear of the thousand and
+For practical daytime and playtime frocks the call is outstanding for cotton reps, gabardines, chambrays, crinkled seersuckers (no ironing required is their big appeal), ginghams, novelty cottons soft and spongy, piques and most important, new lines both plain and printed.
+Now that a sturdy noncrush type of linen is obtainable mothers are jubilant, for in it they have discovered the fabric ideal to withstand the vigorous test of the wear and tear of the thousand and one antics which little folks enjoy in a day's sport.

-Perhaps the most exciting news is gay printed linens in bold patterns these rustic prints are especially good-looking when made up into separate little coats with hats to match. sun temperature of "forty million Florals in effective spacing, cun-
+Perhaps the most exciting news is gay printed linens in bold patterns and colorings.
+Peasant designs in a these rustic prints are especially good-looking when made up into separate little coats with hats to match.
+Florals in effective spacing, cunning animal, vegetable and fruit

 IT'S EMBROIDERED

 By CHERIE NICHOLAS

 The latest call of the mode is for

+frocks of monotone silk crepe with

 complementary jackets made of the

+identical silk crepe of the dress, the

+same handsomely allover embroidered in bright contrasting colors.
+In

+the instance of the model pictured

-same handsomely allover embroidthe sport dress is of pink silk crepe
+the sport dress is of pink silk crepe

 with a short-sleeved box jacket of

-the same crepe embroidered with

-green and blue wool.
-Blue buttons

 Short-Term Wigs

 fashionable women in London, who

 use them to cover hair while it is

 regaining its natural color after a

 Black Is Smart

 Much black is shown for summer

+wear with tailored white jackets

 Wigs are proving popular among

 are on the dress.

-'blond'' period.
+"blond" period.